zulip/zulip/docs/documentation/user.md

 * **Start composing** `{!start-composing.md!}`: Open the compose box.

+### Tab Switcher

+**Tab Switcher** element provides an easy and interactive method for explaining such features or functionalities for which content varies across diffrent platforms of Zulip.
+Tabs can be easily switched by clicking on the tab identifiers available in nav-bar.
+Visible tab contains an active class, this class is responsible for making data visible of current tab.

+A nice example would be **logging-out** feature which has diffrent instructions for all three platforms(android, desktop and web), available on `https://zulipchat.com/help/logging-out`.

+Tab switcher elements are also used for the purpose of giving diffrent UI to features which only applies to a single platform as we have done for **deactivate-your-account** functionality which applies to desktop only.

 ### Tips and warnings

 A **tip** is any suggestion for the user that is not part of the main set of